sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 where:
 - $n$ is the number of data points
 - $h$ is the bandwidth
--$x$ is where the density is being estimated
+- $x$ is where the density is being estimated
 - $x_i$ are the data points
 - $u$ is the normalized distance